Structural Periodic Vector Autoregressions: Bootstrap Inference in PVARs

 where $m_1 = m\sum_{s=1}^S(mp(s) +1)+S\widetilde{m}$, and, for $h\in \mathbb{Z}$, we have

-where $P^{*}$ denotes the probability measure induced by the residual-based seasonal block bootstrap methods.
-Note that $x \leq y$ for some $x,y \in \mathbb{R}^K$ stands for $x_i \leq y_i$ for all $i=1,\dots,K$. \end{theorem} The proof of Theorem \ref{Mixing_bootstrap_con} can be found in supplemental appendix \ref{Bootstrap_Con_Proof}.
-For the consistency result of the (structural) impulse responses, we use that the impulse responses $\Pi_{h}^{IR}$ and structural impulse responses $\Psi_{h}^{SIR}$, $h\in \mathbb{Z},$ can be represented as continuously differentiable functions of $\beta$ and $\sigma$.
-It is worth noting that in the case, where the more restrictive periodic strong white noise assumption applies, the independent bootstrap, i.e., the block bootstrap with block length $b=1$, is sufficient.
+where $P^{*}$ denotes the probability measure induced by the residual-based seasonal block bootstrap methods (conditional on the data).
+Note that $x \leq y$ for some $x,y \in \mathbb{R}^K$ stands for $x_i \leq y_i$ for all $i=1,\dots,K$. \end{theorem} The proof of Theorem \ref{Mixing_bootstrap_con} can be found in Appendix D. It is worth noting that in the case, where the more restrictive periodic strong white noise assumption applies, the independent bootstrap, i.e., the block bootstrap with block length $b=1$, is sufficient.